classic-alfas/classic-alfas.github.io/_posts/2020-03-27-giulia-sprint-speciale-posted.md

 ---
 ![]({{site.baseurl}}/uploads/01-giulia-sprint-speciale.jpg)

-[Check it out](/offers/giulia-sprint-speciale/) in the “Classics on Offer” section.
+[See full listing details](/offers/giulia-sprint-speciale/) in the “Classics on Offer” section.